10 Places to Find Free Ebooks

-Where to Find Free Books for Distance and Remote Learning
+Where to Find Free ebooks Online

 What I’ve discovered during this time is that there are so many people in the community and the world that truly support educators.
 My feed has been full of materials to support scholars and teachers.

-10 Places to Find Free Ebooks for Remote Learning
+10 Places to Find Free Ebooks

 Libby is the newer, more user-friendly version of the Overdrive app that connects to public libraries.
 Users can access ebooks and audiobooks with a public library card.
 I love that I can place a hold on Libby, and I automatically get notified when the book is available.
 Libby is compatible with most online capable devices including Kindle readers and apps.